Wishf/SDP-Team-F/README.md

 Whenever you open the vision control panel, click 'Settings' -> 'Load Settings' It does not automatically load previously saved settings otherwise.

+ALSO checkout xawtv in the terminal!
+It's very interesting!

 ##Repository Structure
 ###Arduino
 This directory contains all of the code that runs on the Arduino.